 The LED display allows you to keep a visual track of the audio signal: you’ll know when the compression threshold has been reached.
 That feature makes this bass compressor pedal one of the easiest to configure.

-If you’re relatively new to bass compression, then the M87 is probably the best pedal to have in order to learn about compression.
+If you’re relatively new to bass compression, then the MXR M87 is probably the best pedal to have in order to learn about compression.

 The only downside that is being constantly reported is that this pedal produces a hissing sound when connected to some rigs.